 ADVERTISEMENT

-Digital Piano Under €1000 – For Home or Mobile Use?
+Digital Piano Under $1,000 – For Home or Mobile Use?

-If you want to spend up to €1000 on a new instrument, you have the choice between different models.
-If the future digital piano is to have a permanent place in the home, we recommend a home piano.
-Apart from a few low-budget exceptions, these instruments always come with a matching stand with a triple pedal and built-in key cover.
+If you’re planning to spend up to $1,000 on a new instrument, there are several models to choose from.
+If the digital piano is intended to have a permanent place in your home, we recommend a console-style model.
+With few low-budget exceptions, these instruments typically include a matching stand with a triple pedal unit and a built-in key cover.

 Additional features cost: The fact that the back panel of the stand is not the same height as the instrument at the top, which leaves a gap, is common in this price range.
 (Image Source: Korg)

-• Convincing digital grand piano sounds
+• Convincing sampled grand piano sounds

-• Triple pedals (soft, sostenuto, sustain)
+• Triple pedal unit (soft, sostenuto, and sustain)

-• Minimum of 10 sounds
+• At least 10 sounds

-For a digital piano at an even lower price point, there is also a selection of good instruments.
-Find out more about this in the PIANOO Buyer’s Guide: Digital Pianos for under €500.
+If you’re shopping at an even lower price point, there are still a few good options available.
+Learn more in the PIANOO Buyer’s Guide: Digital Pianos Under $500.

 Ebony and Ivory, Playing in Perfect Harmony…

-Even with a digital piano for under €1000, you are getting features such as a surface coating.
+Even with a digital piano for under $1,000, you are getting features such as a key top coating.
 This makes the keys feel almost like a real piano.
 Not all models that we recommend here have this Ebony/Ivory feature, nor it is the only decisive factor for a good playing feel on a digital piano.
 Without a doubt, the hammer action mechanism deserves more attention in this regard.
 Here, all recommended models feature an 88-key graded hammer action keyboard.

 Good Sound and Playability

 The quality of keyboards in this price range is generally good.
-We can say the same about the sounds, of which the offer is improved compared to the class below €500.
-A digital piano for under €1000 not only comes with more sounds but also with more depth and expressiveness.
+We can say the same about the sounds, of which the offer is improved compared to the class below $500.
+A digital piano for under $1,000 not only comes with more sounds but also with more depth and expressiveness.

-Basically, a digital piano between €500 and €1000 has a split or dual mode that lets you play two sounds simultaneously.
+Basically, a digital piano between $500 and $1,000 has a split or dual mode that lets you play two sounds simultaneously.
 The polyphony performance is correspondingly higher here, with at least 120 voices, often 192 or even more.

 Learning and Practicing with a Digital Piano

-Speaking of piano lessons – a digital piano for under €1000 frequently comes with helpful functions such as a metronome or a recorder.
+Speaking of piano lessons: A digital piano for under $1,000 frequently comes with helpful functions such as a metronome or a recorder.
 Furthermore, you’ll find rhythms and stored music pieces for learning and practicing.

-Home Piano Design – Traditional or Modern?
+Digital Piano Design – Traditional or Modern?

 In the case of digital pianos, the cabinets are relatively small but fully equipped with three pedals and a key cover.
-You can usually pull this out of the upper part of the case – at least of those in traditional digital piano design.
+You can usually pull this out of the upper part of the case, at least of those in traditional digital piano design.
 Here, examples include the Yamaha Arius YDP-145 or the Casio AP-270.
 Opposing that, the Yamaha Arius S-35/55 or the Korg C1 Air are somewhat more compact and more modern in design: The key cover serves as a music stand when opened.
 This practical solution also looks a bit smarter overall.
 Matter of taste.

-Made for Home Use: Digital Piano Under €1000
+Made for Home Use: Digital Piano Under $1,000

 Manufacturers such as Casio and Yamaha offer different home piano models in this price range.
-You can choose between spending either around €700 or around €1000.
+You can choose between spending either around $700 or around $1,000.
 If you go for the more expensive model, you will almost always get a more powerful built-in playback system.
 On the other hand, differences in keyboard or grand piano sound are less decisive.
 Further, some of the more expensive models have additional sounds such as strings and pads, B3 organ, or basses.

-A weakness of almost every digital piano under €1000 is the reduced control panel.
+A weakness of almost every digital piano under $1,000 is the reduced control panel.

-A weakness of almost every digital piano under €1000 is the control panel, which is reduced to a few functions.
+A weakness of almost every digital piano under $1,000 is the control panel, which is reduced to a few functions.
 Due to the few control elements, you almost always have to adjust settings using the keys of the instrument’s keyboard.
 An example would be switching sounds (with the “Function” button pressed simultaneously).
-Only a few recommendable home pianos, which are usually priced around €1000, offer more comfort.
+Only a few recommendable digital pianos, which are usually priced around $1,000, offer more comfort.

-A good solution if you already have a smartphone or tablet: Almost every manufacturer is offering piano apps for their digital pianos – these make operation much more convenient.
+A good solution if you already have a smartphone or tablet: Almost every manufacturer is offering piano apps for their digital pianos.
+These make operation much more convenient.
 Further, the apps often add interesting features.
 For example, the Casio Music Space app focuses on learning functions, and Kawai’s Virtual Technician on adjusting the sounds.
 Yamaha offers the apps Digital Piano Controller and Smart Pianist for the Arius series.

 roland-digital-piano-piano-partner-app